metrorailings/OwlBlog/content/posts/postseason-review-patriots.md

 ### Does the team feature a reliable field goal kicker?

 Surprisingly, yes.
-Despite their struggles over the season with kicking field goals, it seems the Patriots finally found somebody that can kick field goals consistently.
+Despite their struggles over the season with field goals, it seems the Patriots finally found somebody that can kick them through the uprights consistently.
 Folk only missed three field goals all year, two in inclement weather and one that was blocked when the Patriots line broke down inside.

 ***

 ### Does the defense feature at least one elite player in its backfield?

 Stephon Gilmore.
-One could also include Devin McCourty and his five interceptions as well.
+One could also include Devin McCourty with his five interceptions.

 ***

 ## PROGNOSIS

+The Patriots are not nearly as bad as the media narratives claim.
+Still, their limp offense will cost them dearly on the road in Kansas City.